tarmstrong/nbdiff/README.rst

         :target: https://crate.io/packages/nbdiff?version=latest

-**Warning: Under heavy development.**

 A tool for diffing and merging IPython Notebook files.

-This project is currently under heavy development by a team of university students.
-See
+This project was built by a team of university students from Concordia University.
+See `AUTHORS <https://github.com/tarmstrong/nbdiff/blob/master/AUTHORS.rst>`__ for more information.
-`AUTHORS <https://github.com/tarmstrong/nbdiff/blob/master/AUTHORS.rst>`__
-for more information.